GLU-CSD/module-4-1-crud-wdv-ThidaWin16/README.md

 Techmarkt technology website

 This website is made for a school assignment.
-The front end of the website is displayed by using database.
+The front end of the website is displayed by using database.(If you click on this link, You will see the website online without the database: https://u230380.gluwebsite.nl/web/weekopdrachten-webshop-dynamisch-ThidaWin16/ )

 Instructions how to install the website.